a-rouxel/simca/README.md

 SIMCA includes four main features:

 - **Scene Analysis**: This module is used to analyze input multi- or hyper-spectral input scenes.
 It includes data slices, spectrum analysis, and ground truth labeling.
-This module is independent from the first two steps.

 - **Optical Design**: This module is used to compare the performances of various optical systems.